Screenshot of the Resilience Analysis and Planning Tool (RAPT) with the National Risk Index Counties data layer.

 \[Risk\:Index = Expected\:Annual\:Loss \times \frac{Social\:Vulnerability}{Community\:Resilience}\]

 NRI provides hazard type-specific scores, as well as a composite score, which adds together the risk from all 18 hazard types.
 A community’s risk score is represented by its percentile ranking among all other communities at the same level for Risk, Expected Annual Loss, Social Vulnerability and Community Resilience – for example, if a given county’s Risk Index percentile for a hazard type is 84.32 then its Risk Index value is greater than 84.32% of all US counties.
 Each community is also assigned a risk rating, which is a qualitative rating that describes the community in comparison to all other communities at the same level, ranging from “Very Low” to “Very High.”
+You can learn more in the National Risk Index Data Technical Documentation.

 The American Community Survey (ACS) is a nationwide, continuous survey designed to provide communities with reliable and timely social, economic, housing, and demographic data every year.
 Unlike the Decennial Census (which counts every person in the US every 10 years for the purpose of congressional appointment), the ACS collects detailed information from a small subset of the population (~3.5 million households) at 1- and 5-year intervals.
 Learn more about the differences between these 1- and 5-year estimates.